Olivia Smith (soccer): Liverpool

-In July 2024, she signed with English club Liverpool in the Women's Super League for a fee of £200,000.
+In July 2024, Smith signed with English club Liverpool in the Women's Super League for a fee of £200,000.
 She became the first ever woman to score for Liverpool at Anfield, in a 2–1 defeat to Manchester City on October 13.
 Smith quickly became a key figure on the team, and in January drew headlines when Liverpool complained to Professional Game Match Officials Limited about what they perceived as league referees' lack of appropriate action against other teams' fouling of her.
 On March 14, she scored two goals at Anfield against Manchester United in Liverpool's first ever win at the venue.
 She finished the season with 9 goals in 25 appearances across all competitions, and was named Players’ Player of the Year and Players’ Young Player of the Year by the club.
 The Professional Footballers' Association subsequently awarded Smith its PFA Women's Young Player of the Year honour.
 She was the first non-English recipient of the award, which she said "genuinely means the world to me."

 Arsenal

 On July 17, 2025, Smith completed a move to Arsenal for a world record fee of £1 million, becoming at that time the most expensive signing in women's football history, with a new four-year contract.
 She cited her "dream to compete for the biggest titles here in England and in Europe" as reason for joining the club.
-Smith scored during her debut game for Arsenal, scoring Arsenal's opening goal of the 2025-26 WSL season in a 4–1 victory against London City Lionesses on September 6, 2025, and being named as the player of the match.
-The goal was named as the WSL goal of the month for September 2025.
+Smith scored during her debut game for Arsenal, Arsenal's opening goal of the 2025–26 WSL season, in a 4–1 victory against London City Lionesses on September 6, 2025.
+She was named as the player of the match, and the goal was later named the WSL goal of the month for September 2025.
+Arsenal participated in the inaugural FIFA Women's Champions Cup, and reached the final on February 1, where Smith scored in Arsenal's 3–2 victory over Brazilian club SC Corinthians Paulista.
+Smith suffered an injury resulting from a head clash in a February 22 FA Cup match against Bristol City, and was taken off the pitch on a stretcher.
+After missing a month's worth of games, she returned to play on March 15, and scored the first goal in Arsenal's 2–0 WSL victory over London City Lionesses.
+Smith finished the season with 10 goals in 38 appearances, and she received the Professional Footballers' Association's Women's Young Player of the Year award for the second consecutive year.
+She was only the second player to win it more than once, after Lauren Hemp, and called it "a really great feeling" to have been given the respect by her fellow players.